Bruce Griffith

 Bruce Griffith (October 28, 1867 – February 13, 1956) was an American college football player and coach, missionary, and postmaster.
 He was the captain of the Franklin & Marshall College football team in Lancaster, Pennsylvania from 1891 to 1892, during a period of time when the captain also served as the team's head coach.
-Griffith led the school to a record of 6–7.
+Griffith led the team to a record of 6–7 in two seasons.

 Biography

 Griffith was born on October 28, 1867, in Pavia Township, Bedford County, Pennsylvania.
 He attended Franklin & Marshall College, where he trained for the seminary and played football as an end.
 He moved to Wichita, Kansas in the 1890s, serving there as a missionary pastor for the Reformed Church before working in the insurance business with Aetna.

 During the early 1900s, Griffith was commissioned as a colonel in the Kansas National Guard.
 During World War I, he served as a lieutenant colonel with the 130th Field Artillery Regiment at Fort Sill.
 U.S. President Herbert Hoover appointed Griffith as postmaster of Wichita, an office he held for four years.